 Goes with everything and stylish enough for traveling.
 The wide strap doesn’t cut into your shoulder, while the bag lies nice and flat against the body.
 So many compartments keep everything within easy reach.

-The best camera bag and carry-on that Rick has found to date.
+A near perfect camera bag and carry-on that Rick has used for years.
 Check out his review here.

 Stuff to Wear